JZiegener/homelab-monitoring/README.md

 PI_HOLE_USERNAME=username
 PI_HOLE_PASSWORD=password

+USERNUM=1000
 LOKI_STORAGE=~/homelab-monitoring/loki/
 PROMTAIL_STORAGE=~/homelab-monitoring/promtail/
 GRAFANA_STORAGE=~/homelab-monitoring/grafana/
 PROMETHEUS_STORAGE=~/homelab-monitoring/prometheus/
 ```
+note: usernum is used to allow the containers write permissions to the mapped volumes

 Setup outside repository
     SNMP has to be enabled on router to get any data